wuxingogo/WuxingogoExtension2018/README.md

 ## Intro
 ------

-WuxingogoExtension is a Unity 3D plugin for displaying dynamic text using the fonts available on the mobile device/computer.
+WuxingogoExtension is a Unity 3D plugin for build good game.
 This repository includes the source code of the WuxingogoExtension libraries。